Mobile Phishing is one of the biggest unsolved cybersecurity problems today. This is because it is different and

-It refers to the illegal practice of sending emails and pretending to be from a reputable organization to convince individuals to reveal personal information, such as account number, passwords/pin, and debit/credit card numbers.
+It refers to the illegal practice of sending emails and pretending to be from a reputable organization to convince individuals to reveal personal information, such as account numbers, passwords/PINs, and debit/credit card numbers.

-The most widely used phishing is where an attacker sends an email pretending to be someone else and tries to trick the recipient by logging into a website or downloading malware.
+The most widely used phishing is when an attacker sends an email pretending to be someone else and tries to trick the recipient by logging into a website or downloading malware.

 Now let us see what Mobile Phishing is?

-Mobile devices are connected outside firewalls, lacking endpoint security solutions, and access new messaging platforms that are not used on desktops.
+Mobile devices are connected outside firewalls, lacking endpoint security solutions and access to new messaging platforms that are not used on desktops.

 Mobile users are most likely to fall for phishing as mobile UI does not identify these attacks, i.e. hovering over hyperlinks to show the destination page.